mainsail-crew/mainsail/docs/quicktips/additional-sensors.md

 has_children: false
 permalink: /quicktips/additional-sensors
 description: >-
-  You can integrate additional sensors from different vendors into the temperature graph in Mainsail.
+  You can integrate additional sensors [supported by Klipper](https://www.klipper3d.org/Config_Reference.html#temperature-sensors) into the temperature graph in Mainsail.
 ---

 # {{ page.title }}